Florida School Start Dates 2025: District Calendar & Daily Hours

 When Does Public School Start in Florida?
 2025 District by District

 The Florida Department of Education sets broad parameters, but each of Florida’s 67 counties establishes its own specific start dates.
 Florida Statute 1001.42 mandates that districts must begin instruction no earlier than August 10 or the Monday closest to August 15.
-In practice, most districts opt for the earliest allowable date to maximize instructional time before winter break.

 For the 2025-2026 academic year, anticipate school start dates between August 5 and August 18, 2025.
 The table below details schedules for Florida’s largest districts, which serve approximately 60% of the state’s 2.9 million public school students.